filbert11/Hotel-Booking-Cancellation-Customer-Segmentation/README.md

 To improve the hotel revenue forecast management, we can take the following strategy for the hotel to minimize the hotel booking cancellations:
 1. Encourages the customers to make a special request like conducting special celebration, have unique feature like "Pick your guitar" and "DJ turntable" from Hard Rock Hotel Example, etc.
-2. Establishes a contract with corporate customers like special deal/perks over a period of time
+2. Encourages customers to bring their family/friends like bundle deals
-3. Offers deal for booking with higher lead time (>= 2 weeks)
+3. Establishes a contract with corporate customers like special deal/perks over a period of time
-4. Envourages customers to bring their family/friends like bundle deals
+4. Offers deal for booking with higher lead time (>= 2 weeks)

 ## Conclusion
 In conclusion, this project used KMode clustering algorithm to segmentise the hotel booking cancellation customers into 3 segments: Personal (Family), Group Tour and Corporate (Company) segments to understand the characteristics of each customer segment to minimise the hotel booking cancellations.